-HEO, ch 6, s 10 a: A certificate shall be accompanied by a
+HEO, ch 6, s 10a A certificate shall be accompanied by a

-- 1. diploma supplement that describes the study programme and its place in the educational system - 2. in the case of a Higher Education Diploma in Vocational Education a diploma supplement that lists the qualified and relevant vocational expertise that formed the special entry requirements pursuant to Section 4 of the Ordinance on admission to programmes leading to the award of a Higher Education Diploma in Vocational Education (2010:2021) and the regulations issued in conjunction with that provision.
-The Swedish National Agency for Higher Education may issue more detailed specifications of the contents of a diploma supplement as laid down in 1 above.
+- 1. diploma supplement that describes the study programme and its place in the educational system, and - 2. in the case of a Higher Education Diploma in Vocational Education a diploma supplement that lists the qualified and relevant vocational expertise that formed the special entry requirements pursuant to Section 4 of the Ordinance on admission to programmes leading to the award of a Higher Education Diploma in Vocational Education (2010:2021) and the regulations issued in conjunction with that provision.
+The Swedish Council for Higher Education may issue more detailed specifications of the contents of a diploma supplement as laid down in item 1 above.

-HEO, ch 6, s 11: If a certificate is awarded for a study programme undertaken at more than one higher education institution, it shall be awarded by the institution at which it was completed by the student.
+HEO, ch 6, s 11 If a certificate is awarded for a study programme undertaken at more than one higher education institution, it shall be awarded by the institution at which it was completed by the student.
 This does not apply, however, if the higher education institutions involved have reached some other agreement or the higher education institutions shall jointly issue a joint degree pursuant to Section 17 of Chapter 1 of the Higher Education Act (1992:1434).

-The doctoral student applies for a degree to responsible administrative division at SLU.
+The doctoral student applies for a qualification to the responsible administrative division at SLU.

-Before sending in the application, the doctoral student must check that
+Before sending in the application, the doctoral student must check that:

-- all courses have been completed and registered in Ladok; - details of an approved doctoral/licentiate thesis and the date of the thesis defence/licentiate seminar have been registered in Ladok; - the title of the thesis is correct in Ladok.
+- all courses have been completed and registered in Ladok; - details of an approved doctoral/licentiate thesis and that the date of the thesis defence/licentiate seminar have been registered in Ladok; - the title of the thesis/licentiate thesis is correct in Ladok.
 If the title is in Swedish, there must be an English translation.

-An extract from the register of births, marriages and deaths must be attached to the application (www.skatteverket.se)
+A population registration certificate must be attached to the application (www.skatteverket.se).